christimahu/blahajpi/CONTRIBUTING.md

 2. Update documentation as necessary.
 3. Add tests that verify your changes.
 4. Make sure all tests pass.
+5. Ensure your changes meet the required test coverage threshold.
-5. The PR should clearly describe the problem and solution.
+6. The PR should clearly describe the problem and solution.
-6. The PR will be reviewed by at least one maintainer.
+7. The PR will be reviewed by at least one maintainer.

 #### Coding Conventions